 As the panther population returns from the brink of extinction, their conservation success brings both controversy and new opportunities.
 To navigate some of the nuanced issues surrounding this iconic cat, Naples Zoo at Caribbean Gardens partnered with the US Fish and Wildlife Service and the Florida Fish and Wildlife Conservation Commission to create Florida Panthers, a conservation-focused exhibit featuring a publicly-viewable panther habitat with educational messaging including action steps to help panthers like driving posted speed limits in panther zones as well as a behind-the-scenes rehabilitation area to provide short term care for orphaned or injured panthers.

-As the population of panthers and people continue to grow, partnerships like this will be key to both educate Floridians and care for the state’s wildlife.
+As the population of panthers and people continue to grow, partnerships like this and with large landowners and ranchers will be key to both educate other Floridians and care for the state’s wildlife.

 For more information on the Florida panther, visit: www.floridapanthernet.org